September 10th - 22nd, 2021

 Londolozi is famous for its abundant leopard population but also boasts home to high concentrations of white rhino and lion.
 Herds of elephant and buffalo and also zebra, hyena, cheetah, giraffe, and a vast variety of antelope may be seen.
 Since it is privately owned, Londolozi is not bound by the strict rules of Kruger National Park.
 We can drive off-road into the heart of the bush and take guided walking safaris with their excellent team of rangers and trackers.
 We can stay out for evening sunsets until after dark, unlike Kenya reserves.
 Londolozi has two of the seventeen master trackers in South Africa.
 With over 42,000 acres to explore, no two game drives will be the same!
 Londolozi has camera lenses available to rent (must be arranged prior to tour) and grants guests access to their photographer’s multimedia center.

-Fly to Johannesburg late morning by private charter plane; luggage will arrive by road.
+Fly to Johannesburg late morning; luggage will arrive by road.
 Fly home this evening.

 If you have time, please read Tanya’s “My First South African Experience” letter about her visit to South Africa in fall 2013.